About The 4-Course Series: Systems Engineering for 21st Century Engineering Executives and Senior Managers

 You will learn a new mindset needed to address 21st century engineering challenges, and ways in which models, model-based and storytelling approaches, digital twins, simulations and virtual worlds can be leveraged to address the needs of distributed collaborative engineering teams.

-After you have take the 4 courses, you will:
+After you have taken the 4 courses, you will:

 • Understand what makes systems complex, and how such systems can be modeled and analyzed using transdisciplinary systems thinking.